splunk-platform-apps/.github/documentation/DEV_GUIDELINES.md

 ### Deployment

-Documentation is **automatically deployed to GitHub Pages** through the `docs-deploy.yml` pipeline, already available in your repository.
+Documentation is **automatically deployed to GitHub Pages** through the [`docs-deploy.yml`](https://github.com/splunk-platform-apps/.github/.github/workflows/docs-deploy.yml) pipeline.
 This pipeline will:

 - Build the documentation from your `docs/` folder
 - Deploy to GitHub Pages
-- Run on documentation changes
+- Run on documentation changes in the default `main` branch

 ### Quality Assessment